4.10 Alpha-2 Agonist

 Mechanism of Action

-Clonidine reduces sympathetic outflow from the central nervous system and decreases peripheral resistance and renal vascular resistance.
+As an alpha-2 adrenergic agonist, it reduces sympathetic outflow from the central nervous system, resulting in decreased peripheral resistance, heart rate, blood pressure, and renal vascular resistance.

 Indications for Use